geonetwork/geonetwork-ui/apps/webcomponents/README.md

   api-url="https://apps.titellus.net/geonetwork/srv/api"
   size="10"
   layout="TITLE"
-  filters="+tag.default:Soil"
+  filters="soil"
 ></gn-results-list>
 ```

 ## Build

-All Angular custom elements are served by the same application `webcomponents`
+All Angular custom elements are served by the same application `webcomponents`.

+Therefore, there is only one build and one javascript file for any web components `gn-wc.js`.

 ```
-npm run build:wc
+npm run build:demo
 ```

-You'll find the build files in `webcomponents/dist`
+You'll find the build files in `webcomponents/dist/demo/webcomponents` folder

 ## Run